ilopushenko/ilopushenko.github.io/_projects/1_wasm_StokesVector.md

 <!-- For more details on the given equations, please refer e.g. to [E. Collett]() [R. M. A. Azzam and N. M. Bashara (1977)], §, Eqn. (). --> Degrees of polarization are quite frequently employed in polarimetric applications. <!-- with one of the most typical scenarios ... . -->

 #### Polarization ellipse and Poincaré sphere
 Fully polarized light can be characterized with [polarization ellipse](https://en.wikipedia.org/wiki/Polarization_(waves)#Polarization_ellipse).

-> ##### TIP
->
-> In case of the partially polarized light, this app plots polarization ellipse for the fully polarized component of light, which intensity is equal to $$\sqrt{S_1^2+S_2^2+S_3^2}$$.
-Here, your data is not normalized in any way, and ellipses for all provided Stokes vectors are displayed with proper scale, which allows to compare them between each other both in terms of ellipse form and amplitudes of the underlying light waves.
-{: .block-tip }

 Each ellipse is a result of a superposition of two orthogonally linearly polarized waves with phase difference $$\delta$$ between them.
 Assuming that we deal with plane time-harmonic wave propagating along $$z$$ direction, the electromagnetic wave field is then described as $$\mathbf{E}=(E_x,E_y,0)$$, [Born and Wolf](#further-reading), §1.4, Eqn.
 (12):